- Home >

 Westminster Abbey

 Westminster Abbey has been the location for every coronation service since the year 1066, and is woven into the history of the British monarchy.
-It’s been the site of 16 royal weddings, including where Prince William tied the knot, and was also where the funeral service for Princess Diana took place in 1997.
+It’s been the site of 16 royal weddings, including where Prince William tied the knot, and was also where the funeral service of Queen Elizabeth II took place in 2022.

 Book Tickets: Westminster Abbey >>>